SoftwareAG/adabas-rest-webapp/README.md

 ## Summary

-The example pages don't use all REST API possibilities.
+The example pages don't use all of the REST API possibilities.
 Some new or enhanced features are not available.
-Even queue modifications, like stop or delete user queue entries are not possible.
-To see the full user queue information is not part of the web application example.
+Even queue modifications, like stop or delete user queue entries, are not possible.
+The ability to see the full user queue information is not part of the web application example.

-**But pay attention.
-Adabas file delete or refresh operations are part of the web application**
+**But note: Adabas file delete or refresh operations are part of the web application**

 Have fun and stay healthy!